Marine Affairs Ph.D. Program

 - Writing samples, including master’s thesis or major research paper, and articles

 - Personal interview

-Several assistantships are available for support of Ph.D. candidates during the anticipated two year period while students are completing course work.
-Note that the department begins reviewing applications for the PhD program and associated requests for financial assistance on February 1 of each year.
+Note: Several assistantships are available for support of Ph.D. candidates during the anticipated two year period while students are completing course work.
+Students who want to be considered for financial aid should submit completed applications by January 15.